parodos-dev/orchestrator-helm-chart/README.md

 ## Installation

-1. Get the Helm chart from one of the following options
+1. Install the helm chart using the pre-packaged version

-   - **Pre-Packaged Helm Chart**\
-     If you choose to install the Helm chart from the Helm repository, you'll be leveraging the pre-packaged version provided by the chart maintainer.
-This method is convenient and ensures that you're using a stable, tested version of the chart.
      Add the repository:

      ```bash